colomafarre/colomafarre.github.io/_posts/2019-02-21-homeschooling.md

 comments: true
 ---

 Before we moved to Nepal, Ramona was attending school.
 The public school of my hometown.
 She had 11 classmates and a wonderful teacher.
-She was happy there and we are glad she could take a semester of school.
-But now that we are in Nepal, we thought about sending her to school but the language would be too much of a problem, for only a few months...
+She was happy there and we are glad that she was able to do a full a semester of school before we moved to Nepal.

+Now that we are in Nepal, we thought about sending her to school but the language would be too much of an obstacle (for the moment)...
 So we decided that **homeschooling her for the time we live here was the best solution**!
-She is still very youngh (3 and a half years old) and I am actually a Early Childhood teacher with 6 years of experience, so teaching doesn't come new to me!
+She is still very young (3 and a half years old) and I am actually an Early Childhood teacher with 6 years of experience, so teaching doesn't come new to me!

 <a href="/img/homeschool/20190214_091152.JPG"> <img border="0" src= "/img/homeschool/20190214_091152.JPG" width="200"></a>